Superfast Ferries

 Superfast Ferries is a Greece-based ferry company founded in 1993 by Pericles Panagopulos and Alexander Panagopulos.
-Superfast Ferries is a member of Attica Group and operates 3 car-passenger ferries, offering daily connections between Ancona and Bari (Italy) and Patras and Igoumenitsa (Greece).
-Together with Blue Star Ferries, Africa Morocco Link and Hellenic Seaways it is a subsidiary company of Attica Group, which is listed on the Athens Stock Exchange.
+Superfast Ferries is a member of Attica Group and operates 5 car-passenger ferries, offering daily connections between Ancona and Bari in Italy, and Patras and Igoumenitsa in Greece.
+Together with Blue Star Ferries, ANEK Lines and Hellenic Seaways, it is a subsidiary company of Attica Group, which is listed on the Athens Stock Exchange.

 Routes

-In the past Superfast Ferries has operated lines in several parts of Europe, on the Adriatic Sea, Aegean Sea, North Sea, and the Baltic sea.
-Currently, they are mainly active in the Adriatic sea, operating between Greece and Italy.
+In the past, Superfast Ferries has operated lines in several parts of Europe, in the Adriatic Sea, Aegean Sea, North Sea, and the Baltic Sea.
+Currently, they are mainly active in the Adriatic Sea, operating between Greece and Italy.
 Their routes are between the Italian ports of Ancona and Bari and the Greek ports of Igoumenitsa and Patras, as well as between Bari and Corfu.

-Superfast operated the Rosyth - Zeebrugge ferry service between 2002 and 2008.
-On 29 May 2008 it was announced that Superfast Ferries would withdraw across the North Sea.
+Superfast operated the Rosyth – Zeebrugge ferry service between 2002 and 2008.
+On 29 May 2008, it was announced that Superfast Ferries would withdraw across the North Sea.
 The service was subsequently withdrawn on 13 September 2008.
-The North Sea service was mainland Scotland's only year round, direct, scheduled ferry service to and from Continental Europe.
+The North Sea service was mainland Scotland's only year-round, direct, scheduled ferry service to and from Continental Europe.
 The vessel used was Blue Star 1, which replaced the larger Superfast X on the route.
 Blue Star 1 has been reallocated to Attica's Mediterranean services.
 Norfolkline restarted the route in May 2009.

 Superfast also operated between Piraeus and Heraklion until 2013.
 On 8 March 2013 it was announced that Superfast VI has been sold to Genting Group and Superfast XII, which was operating that route, was transferred to its position in Adriatic Sea.

 Superfast had proposed and was the favourite to run a new ferry service between Great Yarmouth, United Kingdom and IJmuiden, Netherlands in 2004 at the new Great Yarmouth Outer Harbour development after a bidding process held in 2002.
 Superfast never went ahead with the route.